 Debt relief ads are everywhere.
 And they’re even more noticeable when you’re in debt and you’re paying attention to people talking about debt.
 However, debt relief scams are everywhere.
 Here’s what you should look for in order to avoid falling prey to a debt relief scam.

 Roommates can make a lot of things easier including making it easier to pay your monthly house payment!
 However, roommates aren’t for everyone.
 Here are some things to think about before you try to find a roommate.

 Retirement money vs college money… As parents, we often put our children’s needs and desires ahead of our own — even if it means putting ourselves at risk.
 Our children’s education is no exception.
 We will sacrifice and put aside money for our kids’ college education, even if it means that we are not saving for our own retirement.
 Many experts advise against this.

-Many people have come close to becoming homeless, but they found alternatives to being homeless just in the nick of time.
-This is what I would like to address.
-While you may have to give up your house and life as you know it, you don’t have to become homeless.
+Many people don’t understand the causes of homelessness and can find themselves quickly in this position.
+While you may have to give up your house and life as you know it, here are some awesome homeless prevention tips for you.
 Here are 7 ways to lower your housing costs.